HL7/fhir-security-label-ds4p/input/pagecontent/usecases.md

-(Note that the details of capability statements, audit profiles, and the ability to programmatically verify security labeling capabilities based on the capability statement are roadmap item for this IG and have not been fully addressed in this version.)
+Note that the details of capability statements, audit profiles, and the ability to programmatically verify security labeling capabilities based on the capability statement are roadmap items for this IG and have not been fully addressed in this version.

+### Actors
+- Sender: an entity or system in custody of health information, such as an EHR or Personal Health Record (PHR) system, that initiates or responds to a request to share health information with a Receiver.

+- Receiver: an entity or system, such as an EHR or PHR that initiates a request to receive, health information, or is the intended recipient of health information.

 ### Sender Security Labeling Capability
 #### Assumption
 Sender has implemented Security Labeling Service, including: